Go to Instagram to see all my latest art – anything there can be bought, just contact me.

 My antiselfies deal directly with my PTSD, Isolation and death.
-I suffered horrendously in 2018, being critically ill and worse, four heart ops (routine procedure), following the insertion of a device that failed and a near fatal heart infection, culminating in me watching myself slip away as everything stopped during the surgery (no, there’s nothing there; that’s the most asked question, second is, yes it’s peaceful as the brain deals with it).
+I suffered horrendously in 2018, being critically ill and worse, four heart ops, following the insertion of a device that failed and a near fatal heart infection, culminating in me watching myself slip away, on the monitor, as everything stopped during the surgery (no, there’s nothing there; that’s the most asked question, second is, yes it’s peaceful as the brain deals with it).
 Living with having watched oneself go is much harder than the slipping away itself.
 It was that realisation that created the PTSD.